Death Classification: Line of Duty Death

 In October, 1974, Jose Guillen stood trial and was found guilty of Officer Strugala’s murder, Officer Wasco’s attempted murder, aggravated battery and armed violence.
 Guillen was sentenced to 50 to 100 years in prison for the murder Officer Strugala and to 10 to 30 years for the attempted murder of Officer Wasco.
 On July 19, 2004, the Illinois parole board released Jose Guillen from custody, after serving only 30 years of his 100 year sentence.
 Antonio Guillen Arias evaded capture and was never apprehended.

 On October 3, 1986, Antonio Guillen Arias, was captured and arrested in California by the Santa Ana Police Department’s Officer Oliver Lofton after he received information that Arias was wanted for murder.
 Arias was extradited back to Chicago, stood trial, and was convicted.

-Officer Strugala was waked at Lain & Son Funeral Home located at 2121 West 95th Street and his funeral mass was held at Holy Cross Church located at 4541 South Wood Street.
+Officer Strugala was waked at Lain & Son Funeral Home located at 2121 West 95th Street.
+His funeral mass was held at Holy Cross Church located at 4541 South Wood Street.
 He was laid to rest on June 20, 1974 in Resurrection Catholic Cemetery, 7201 Archer Avenue, Justice, Illinois.
 His grave is located in Lot 10, Block 44, Section MM.

 Patrolman Robert James Strugala, Sr., born June 2, 1945, received his Probationary Appointment to the Chicago Police Department on March 19, 1973.
 He attended the O’Brien Street Police Academy and was in Recruit Class 73-2G.